vsivsi/git-blob-stream/Readme.md

   // ret is an object:
   // { size: <blobDataLength>, hash: <hashValue>, tree: <normalizedTreeObj>}
   // hashValue is a hex string of the 20 byte SHA1 sum
-  // normalizedTreeObj is the actual tree object that was written after it was
+  // normalizedTreeObj is the actual tree object that would be read back, as
   // normalized to git standard form (canonical sorting, missing fields added) }